Our Services

 A key feature of alpha gal syndrome is delayed symptoms, typically occurring several hours after eating red meat.
 This delay often makes it harder to connect the reaction to the food.

-If you're experiencing concerning symptoms and want to understand whether they align with a Food Allergy, a free AI-powered symptom checker can help you identify potential patterns and prepare informed questions for your doctor visit.
+If you're experiencing concerning symptoms after eating and want personalized insights into what might be causing them, Ubie's free AI-powered Food Allergy symptom checker can help you identify potential patterns based on your specific situation and prepare informed questions before your doctor visit.

 Primarily, yes — but not always.